 Already in your world

-We create and apply AI
+We are AI

-Major tech and AI partners
+Sought by major tech and AI partners